saintmalik/blog.saintmalik.me/blog/2024-12-07-cloudflare-zero-trust-aws.md

 6. With WARP off or the user outside the allowed group, the access-denied page is shown.

 ## Conclusion
-By leveraging Cloudflare Zero Trust and Tunnels, we've created a secure, cost-effective way to deploy internal applications.
+By using Cloudflare Zero Trust and Tunnels, we've created a secure, cost-effective way to deploy internal applications.
 The solution provides enterprise-grade security without the complexity of traditional VPN setups.

 Till next time, Peace be on you 🤞🏽